softwaregroup-bg/ut-port-swagger/README.md

 * configuration options
   * `authorize` (optional) [ string | function ] - Authorization handler.
-  The authorization would fail of the handler returns a falsey value or throws an error
+  The authorization would fail if the handler returns a falsy value or throws an error.

   Examples:

-  * Custom handler on port level:
+  * Custom handler on port level (recommended):

   ```js
     module.exports = (...params) => {